Former USS Mason Command Master Chief facing court-martial commits suicide

 Shasky was awaiting trial, which was set for April 2018.

-He was charged with fraternization, abusive sexual conduct and false official statements.
+He was facing charges of fraternization, abusive sexual conduct and false official statements.

 36.768209 -76.287493